ShweataNHegde/snh_blog_site/src/episode/2023-09-19-why-do-we-dream.md

 We’re sure that this conversation between the curious group would have made you curious too.
 You can send your follow up questions on our [website]( https://www.indiaaskswhy.org/contact/), and we’ll pick them up :)

+The transcript to the episode can be found, [here](/blog/2023-09-19-transcript-why-do-we-dream.md)

 ## References
 1. Pryor, Julie.
 “Why Do We Dream?”
 MIT McGovern Institute, 1 Aug.
 2022, [mcgovern.mit.edu/2022/08/01/why-do-we-dream/](mcgovern.mit.edu/2022/08/01/why-do-we-dream/).